marveeygoodlife/Interest-rate-converter/README.md

 ## ANALYSIS

 The application must provide user-friendly interactiveness while performing its basic function of calculating the Interest or Loan.
 It should smoothly handle invalid user inputs through Validation check and provide informative messages to the user.

+The flow of data involves
+- Accepting user inputs
+- Validating user inputs
-The flow of data involves accepting user inputs, validating user inputs, calculating using the formula provided on the exercise and providing an accurate response in currency.
+- Calculating using the formula provided on the exercise
+-  providing an accurate response in currency.

 ## DESIGN

-Design:
+<strong>User Interface:</strong>

 The application will be designed using the following formats
 User Interface:
-Labels for Principal, Rate and Time and the Output.
+- Labels for Principal, Rate and Time and the Output.
-Textboxes to accept user inputs
+- Textboxes to accept user inputs
-A command buttons to calculate
+- A command buttons to calculate
-A command  button to clear input fields and Label as well
+- A command  button to clear input fields and Label as well

- Logic:
+<strong>Logic:</strong>

-Accepts user inputs
+- Accepts user inputs
-Validation inputs to make sure it's the only number entered as inputs.
+- Validation inputs to make sure it's the only number entered as inputs.
-Calculation logic (It uses the formula to calculate ).
+- Calculation logic (It uses the formula to calculate ).
-Result is displayed in a label.
+- Result is displayed in a label.

 Flowchart:

 ![FlowChart](url)
-IMPLEMENTATION:  of code in VB6 :

-User Interface:
+- User Interface:
 The user input values into the text boxes values for Principal, Rate and Time.
-Code Execution:
+- Code Execution:
-When Users click the Calculate button, the formula is applied using the provided inputs.
+When Users click the Calculate button, the inputs are validated and if it's correct the formula is applied using the provided formula.
  The output is calculated and displayed in the label.

-Full sample of code
+## IMPLEMENTATION

 CODE STARTS HERE!
 ```